pingcap/docs/system-variables.md

 <CustomContent platform="tidb-cloud">

 - Default value: `ON`
 - This variable is ready-only.
-For the TiDB nodes that your are connected to, the Security Enhanced Mode (SEM) is enabled by default.
+For TiDB Cloud, the Security Enhanced Mode (SEM) is enabled by default.

 </CustomContent>